 Somewhere along the line Bruschi became a Revision-Skittle addict too, and now he will gladly curl up next to me during late-night revision sessions and wait semi-patiently for his loyalty to be rewarded with a circular piece of sugary goodness.
 And if I’m taking too long with any individual page, he’ll let me know this with a wet nose to my calf or an impatient paw on my arm.

 Last week I finished up my second pass on my WIP (currently titled TBALMCSAP, but I seriously need to come up with something better soon).
 In a minor revision-miracle, not quite as impressive as Chanukah’s 8-days of light, my last bag of Skittles lasted to the final page of TBALMCSAP.
-I ate the last one as I pressed *SEND* on the e-mail to my first reader & did a happy dance.
-Tra-la-la!
+I ate the last one as I pressed *SEND*

 After church today we stopped at Wegmans to do our weekly shopping.
 I smiled through the Wonka-esque candy aisle and skipped over to the shelf where Revision-Skittles wait for happy lil’ people like me.